El-Wumbus/Linux.md/docs/doc/LinuxFilePermissions.md

 Ownership, and permission, is evaluated in the order of `User -> Group -> Other`.
 The permissions and ownership of User take precedence over Group, Group takes precedene over Other.

-This means even if group has more power than User, only the permissions of user are evaluated (this is if the user is the owner).
+This means even if group has more power than User, only the permissions of user are evaluated.

 ### Changing ownership